 Instead of writing in her absence, the show chose to cast Daphne Maxwell Reid on the show for the remainder of the series.
 Later on, Janet told TMZ that her costar Will Smith was an egomaniac.
 It seems like that hatred of Will may have led to her quitting the show.
 (Some say she got fired.)
 Even Will Smith, one of today's most beloved movie stars, has managed to make a few people angry along the way.

 Ross's ex-wife on Friends doesn't play a huge role on the series, but it is a pivotal one.
 Her decision to leave Ross for Susan is the reason Ross and Rachel happened at all.
 On the first season, Carol is played by Anita Barone for a single episode.
 From then on, she was replaced by Jane Sibbett.

 Reportedly, Anita left the show in order to take larger parts in other projects.
 Considering the huge success that Friends went on to become, it may have been the wrong move.
 A small part on a legendary show is better than nothing.

 Riverdale's cast has been pretty consistent so far, but one major swap did happen.
 On the first season, the role of Reggie Mantle was played by Ross Butler.
 Reggie wasn't a major character that season, so when Ross was forced to choose between his role on Riverdale and his role on Netflix Original Series 13 Reasons Why, he chose the latter.

 As a result, Charles Melton was cast in the role for season two.
 The people behind Riverdale did an excellent job on this particular casting.
-The two actors look an awful lot alike.
-They're a perfect fit to play the same character.
+By no means are the two twins, but they look an awful lot alike — and Charles clearly fit in well with the reast of the Riverdale actors.